learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ```

 * Don't forget to enable CORS in your app.
-Uncomment the following in [`config/initializers/cors.rb`](/45-redux-auth/server/config/initializers/cors.rb):
+Uncomment the following in [`config/initializers/cors.rb`](/45-redux-auth/server/config/initializers/cors.rb).
+Don't forget to change the origins from `example.com` to `*`:

 ```ruby
 Rails.application.config.middleware.insert_before 0, Rack::Cors do